Ransom Everglades School: History

 Paul C. Ransom, an educator and New York lawyer, opened Pine Knot Camp in 1896 as a school for boys in Coconut Grove.
-In 1902 he combined that with a campus in the Adirondacks of New York to create the Adirondack-Florida School, the first migratory boarding school.
+In 1902 Ransom constructed a campus in the Adirondacks of New York to create the Adirondack-Florida School, the first migratory boarding school.
 Ransom emphasized a curriculum based on experiential learning.
 Students attended classes on the Florida campus in the winter and on the New York campus in fall and spring.
-The school suspended operations during World War II.
-After the war the school reopened in 1947.
+The school suspended operations during World War II; after the war the school reopened in 1947.
 In 1949 the Adirondack campus was shut down and the school continued in Coconut Grove as the Ransom School for Boys.
-Ransom School changed from a boarding to a day school in 1972.
-Its counterpart, the Everglades School for Girls, began in 1955 founded by Marie B. Swenson.
-The schools merged and took its current name in 1974.
+The Ransom School for Boys changed from a boarding to a day school in 1972; Its counterpart, the Everglades School for Girls, began in 1955 founded by Marie B. Swenson.
+The schools merged and adopted the current name in 1974.

-The school continues to be influenced and guided by the values of its founders.
-Ransom's letter to prospective students, stating an interest only in boys who "believe that they are in the world not so much for what they can get out of it as for what they can put into it" is read to the students at the beginning of the year by the Head of School.

-Meanwhile, inspired by the philosophy of Marie B. Swenson, who opened the Everglades School for Girls to all students, regardless of race, religion, or ethnicity, the school today values a diverse community of learners.
-According to the school profile, 50% of students hail from multicultural backgrounds and more than 20% speak a language other than English at home.
-A financial aid program is able to meet the demonstrated need of all qualified students once they are admitted.

-Ransom Everglades has longstanding community partnerships with Breakthrough Miami, St. Alban's Child Enrichment Center, Booker T. Washington High School, ARC of South Florida, MUVE and the Reclamation Project, and many other community organizations.
-After a devastating earthquake struck Haiti in January 2010, students at Ransom Everglades raised almost $30,000 which they donated to relief efforts in that country.
+Ransom Everglades has partnerships with organizations such as Breakthrough Miami, St. Alban's Child Enrichment Center, Booker T. Washington High School, ARC of South Florida, MUVE and the Reclamation Project.
+After an earthquake struck Haiti in January 2010, students at Ransom Everglades raised almost $30,000 in relief funds.